Alaska Airlines Premium Class: Is it worth the upgrade in 2023?

 Is Premium Class worth it on Alaska Airlines?

 Premium Class offers up to 4 inches of extra legroom than the standard Main Cabin class.
-Passengers get priority boarding, deboarding and early access to overhead storage.
-In addition, they enjoy complimentary beverages including beer, wine and cocktails.
+Passengers get priority boarding, deboarding, and early access to overhead storage.
+In addition, they enjoy complimentary beverages including beer, wine, and cocktails.

 What is the difference between Premium and First Class on Alaska Airlines?

-The major difference between the Premium Class and First Class on Alaska Airlines are the features and benefits.
+The major difference between the Premium Class and First Class on Alaska Airlines is the features and benefits.
 First Class offers spacious seats with luxurious design and passengers are served by a dedicated flight attendant.
 Another major difference is that Premium Class passengers get complimentary drinks only whereas First Class passengers get complimentary food and beverages also.

 What do you get for Premium on Alaska?